Skip to content

 (2) The student’s semester grade point average is less than 1.5 and the student’s cumulative grade point average is less than 2.0.

 Academic Dismissal Appeals: A student not previously on probation who earns a semester grade point average below 1.5 is offered the opportunity to appeal dismissal.
 The student who is subject to academic dismissal and does not complete the appeal process as prescribed is automatically dismissed.
 The student whose appeal is approved returns on probation and is under the supervision of the appropriate School or advising unit.
+A student who has only completed one semester at UC Merced is automatically retained without being required to appeal.

 Dismissal Status: When a student is academically dismissed, the university notifies the student, and the student’s official transcript states “Academic Dismissal” for the affected semester.